simozzer/pathFinder/README.md

 Move 'Pacman' using 'W','A','S' & 'D' keys.

-This is an early implemntation and most of the game logic is missing.
+This is an early implementation and most of the game logic is missing.
 Dijaktra's algorithm is working nicely though.